 Having out of stock inventory is the easiest way to tank your organic product rankings.
 If there’s nothing for consumers to buy, Amazon can’t place you first.
 When your products are back in stock, you’ll have to work harder to climb back to the ranking you obtained prior to going out of stock.

-Want to learn more Amazon strategies or to make sure you are on the right track?
+Additionally, if you want to learn more Amazon strategies or to make sure you are on the right track?
 Learn more about Amazon Consulting on our here.